Skip to content

 Germany requires all students to have health insurance.
 Choose between public (GKV) and private coverage.

-5 requirements 3 plan options 5 setup steps
+5 requirements3 plan options5 setup steps

 Compare Plans